 Birmingham PHAB Camps

-Birmingham PHAB Camps were founded in 1967 by a young Birmingham student, Simon Wandsworth, who saw the need to integrate local children who had a range of disabilities with their non-disabled peers.
+Birmingham PHAB Camps was founded in 1967 by a young Birmingham student, Simon Wandsworth, who saw the need to integrate local children who had a range of disabilities with their non-disabled peers.

 What is Birmingham PHAB Camps?